yegor256/blog/_drafts/jaxb.md

 ---
 layout: post
-title: "JAXB is Doing It Wrong, Try Xembly"
+title: "JAXB Is Doing It Wrong; Try Xembly"
 date: 2015-03-20
 tags: oop java xml
 description:
-  JAXB is a 10-years old anti-pattern that encourages Java developers to turn their objects into dumb and passive data structures.
+  JAXB is a 10-year-old anti-pattern that encourages Java developers to turn their objects into dumb, passive data structures.
 keywords:
   - jaxb anti-pattern